What is an outpatient clinic?

 Nonsurgical treatments are becoming more sought after, because the aging population wants the ability to avoid general anesthesia and surgical procedures as much as possible.
-As this population demands more outpatient clinics, the number of outpatient procedures is expected to increase in the next few years.
+Data suggests that outpatients procedures are going to increase in the next few years.

 Unlike many doctors staffed in large hospital systems, they perform many different procedures and tests throughout their day.
-At outpatient clinics, physicians are highly-specialized in a specific area and are able to gain focused experience.
+At these clinics, the highly specialized physicians gain focused experience.
 For example, our vein treatment specialists solely treat venous and vascular diseases at our facilities.
 This makes certain they are able to focus on new advances and research in their specialized field of medicine.

 What is office-based vein treatment?